jx22/dark-plus-darker/README.md

 I made this because the default Dark+ theme had gotten boring and just wasn't dark enough for my taste anymore.
 I searched and searched for VSCode extensions that looked better, and I didn't find any that I totally liked.
 So I went backward and just used a portion of the color customizations in Sunset Theme to override Dark+.

 The look is about preventing distractions while still calling attention to things like search results, parentheses, Markdown headers, and of course the cursor.
-The font shown in the screenshot is Apple's [San Francisco](https://developer.apple.com/fonts/) system font.
+The font shown in the screenshot is [Hasklig](https://github.com/i-tu/Hasklig).

 ## installation